Wild West Coast of Quiberon Peninsula, Brittany France

 Port Maria

-Built from the 18th century until the 19th, Port Maria was the first sardine port in France in the 1950s.
-It used to have thirteen canneries, but today, there are only two left.
-We visited one cannery the other day.
-Nowadays, Port Maria in Quiberon is the base to transport passengers and goods to the islands of Belle-île, Houat, and Hoëdic.
+Constructed from the 18th to the 19th century, Port Maria was once the leading sardine port in France during the 1950s.
+Despite having had thirteen canneries in its prime, only two remain today.
+Recently, we explored one of these canneries.
+Presently, Port Maria in Quiberon serves as a hub for transporting passengers and goods to the islands of Belle-Île, Houat, and Hoëdic.

 Chateau Turpault

-Built on the rocks, Château Turpault marks the entrance to the Côte Sauvage.
-It is a private manor not far from Port Maria, offering a great photo opportunity during the high tides and the splendid view of Belle-Ile-en-Mer in the distance.
+Perched on the rocks, Château Turpault stands as a distinctive landmark at the gateway to the Côte Sauvage.
+This private manor, located not too far from Port Maria, provides an excellent photo opportunity, especially during high tides, and boasts a splendid view of Belle-Île-en-Mer in the distance.

 Chateau Turpault near Port Maria, Quiberon, Brittany France